logankilpatrick/logankilpatrick/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... building the [Julia Community](https://julialang.org/community/), the [NASA VIPER Mission](https://www.nasa.gov/feature/new-viper-lunar-rover-to-map-water-ice-on-the-moon/), and [enriching lives](https://www.apple.com).
+- 🔭 I’m currently working on ... building the [Julia Community](https://julialang.org/community/), the [NASA VIPER Mission](https://www.nasa.gov/feature/new-viper-lunar-rover-to-map-water-ice-on-the-moon/), etc.
 - 🌱 I’m currently learning ... more stuff about AI.
 - 👯 I’m looking to collaborate on ... community projects!
 - 🤔 I’m looking for help with ... anything open source + community development.
 - 💬 Ask me about ...
-Julia, Open source, Apple, or NASA.
+Julia, Open source, or NASA.
 - 📫 How to reach me: ... email, Twitter, or LinkedIn.
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I just drove all the way across the country in an electric car!

+__Please note: I am making my contributions/submissions to these project solely in my personal capacity and am not conveying any rights to any intellectual property of any third parties.__